Children with HIV in Africa – Pharmacokinetics and Acceptability of Simple second-line antiretroviral regimens

 Who is included?

-1000 HIV infected children aged 3-15 years, with a viral load of >400 copies/ml, and failing first-line ART treatments will be included in CHAPAS-4.
+We aimed to include 1000 HIV children living with HIV failing first-line ART treatments, aged 3-15 years, with a viral load of >400 copies/ml.

 MRC CTU at UCL response to COVID-19 pandemic